fhiso/sources-and-citations/creators-name.md

 {.example} The *natural version* of the name of historian A J P Taylor would be written "`A. J.  P. Taylor`", and the *bibliographic version* of the name of former US Supreme Court justice Lewis F Powell Jr is "`Powell, Lewis F., Jr.`".
-Note the period after "Jr", even though some style guides say it is not needed as the last letter of "junior" has not been omitted.
+Per this recommendation there is a period after "Jr" even though some style guides say it is not needed as the last letter of "junior" has not been omitted.
 How these are presented in a formatted citation is beyond the scope of this standard, so an application formatting a citation to Taylor's work would be free not to print the periods or spaces.

 When a name contains a single element that is written as two words, but logically a single, indivisible entity, a non-breaking space *character*